Driving outside the UK in the event of a ‘NO DEAL’ Brexit?

-Here I am sat on what will be the last ferry journey that I am likely to take pre-Brexit.
+Here I am sat on what will be the last ferry journey that I am likely to take “Pre-Brexit”.
 Having already spoken to my insurers about the requirement of a green card it’s obvious that whilst some insurers are very much ahead of the game, many are not.
-So where does this leave me and everyone else in this situation who wishes to drive outside the UK after the 29th March?
+So where does this leave me and everyone else in this situation who wishes to drive outside the UK after the 31st October 2019?

 The scenario exists that we may leave the EU without a deal and this has a few consequences for people travelling outside the UK, certainly in respect of driving and the requirement for a Green Card.
 There are also other implications around travel insurance and how that is going to work, not forgetting obtaining an International Driving Permit.

 For many younger drivers they will have never experienced a Green Card, these used to be standard requirements many years ago but in recent years have been replaced with Euro Certificates that automatically provide foreign use.

 A Green Card is provided by your insurance company, it’s a physical piece of paper and is, you guessed it, Green.
 It provides written evidence that you have the minimum legal cover necessary in force to drive in the countries that you are in whilst outside the UK.

 Will I require a green card if I drive after the 31st October 2019 outside the UK?